gcatanese/udacityProjectTwo/README.md

 ### Task 1: Getting the artist, song's title and song's length for a given session_id and item_in_session

-In order to model this query the primary key includes session_id and itemInSession columns because the combination is unique across all rows and we want keep the data in the same partition (partition key).
+In order to model this query the primary key includes session_id and item_in_session columns because the combination is unique across all rows and we want keep the data in the same partition (partition key).

 ```